 If you enjoy the historic charm of Hale make sure you don’t miss out on a visit to Woolton Village.

 Wirral Way and Thurstaston Beach

-Whether it’s a warm day in summer or a breezy Autumnal weekend, you can expect a dynamic day of scenery that’s sure to leave you feeling restored and refreshed.
+Whether it’s a warm day in summer or a breezy autumnal weekend, you can expect a scenic day out that’s sure to leave you feeling refreshed and restored.

-So if you’re in search of a day of adventure and mystery, why not take a look for yourself?
+So if you’re in search of mystery and adventure, why not go and see for yourself?

 Otterspool Promenade to Pier Head

 If you fancy challenging yourself to a long walk with plenty of Liverpool sights, Otterspool Promenade to the Pier Head is one of the best walks in Liverpool.
 If you’re visiting the city for the first time, this is a fantastic way to take in some magnificent landmarks along the way.

 Otterspool is home to a fantastic children’s play area so if you’re bringing the children along, make sure you pay a visit.
 Festival Gardens is also located close to the promenade, and is well worth visiting for its tranquil oriental gardens.

 Heading all the way from Otterspool into the city centre is quite a walk, so we’d recommend a well earned break at one of the waterside pubs to break up the journey and make the most of the day.
 The Brittannia Inn Stonehouse Pizza & Carvery is a great spot to stop off for a quick pint in the beer garden for a bite to eat.